-Story Pitches + Articles/Video packages
+Story Pitches + Articles/Video packages (75 precent)

-By Sunday of each week, you will submit by email two to three pitches to an appropriate Lantern or Lantern TV editor (campus, arts, sports) and to me at hunt.754@osu.edu.
+By Sunday of each week, you will submit by email two to three pitches to an appropriate Lantern or Lantern TV editor (campus, arts, sports) and to me.
 These pitches will include an idea, a plan of action (including potential interview and other sources), and a proposed deadline.
 The format for these pitches includes: Slug, Summary, Possible Contacts, Ideal reporter/Lantern personnel involved, Graphic, video and photo suggestions.
 Ideas deemed news worthy will be developed.
 If not, editors can also assign a story that can be developed in their place.